-Read about 25 foods that will change your life, in an article from our Registered Dietitian, Patrice Barber, on the USC Student Affairs website!
+Read about 25 foods that will change your life, in an article from our Registered Dietitian Nutritionist, Patrice Barber, on the USC Student Affairs website!

 There are many resources available to you about nutrition, healthy recipes and cooking tips.
 Please visit the Nutrition section of our Self Care Resources section.

-Engemann Student Health Center Registered Dietitian, Patrice Barber, promotes wellness through healthy eating.
+USC Student Health Registered Dietitian Nutritionist, Patrice Barber, promotes wellness through healthy eating.
 Her areas of special interest include: mindful eating, management of food allergies and intolerances, disease prevention, weight management, eating disorders, menu planning and cooking, sports nutrition, vegetarian diets and therapeutic diets for digestive disorders, diabetes, hypertension, PCOS, hypertension and cardiovascular disease.

 Frequently Asked Questions

-How can the registered dietitian (RD) help me?
+How can the registered dietitian nutritionist (RDN) help me?

-The RD will partner with you to develop an individualized plan to help you with:
+The RDN will partner with you to develop an individualized plan to help you with:

 • Best diet strategies for diabetes, hypertension, PCOS, and digestive issues